lsst-sims/sims_featureScheduler_runs_1.3/README.md

 A variety of potential survey footprints

+## maf

+No runs, just a place to put MAF results

+## notebooks

+No runs, just a place for quick notebooks looking at things

+## platform

+Directory for testing that the code is returning identical results cross-platform.

 ## presto

 Taking pairs in widely separated filters, and testing observing a third observation.

 ## roll_alt